spotlightpa/poor-richard/content/news/2024-09-27-SPLSAMPBALL24.md

-image-description = "A ballot drop box is shown on primary Election Day 2024 at Northampton County Courthouse in Easton, Pennsylvania." internal-id = "SPLSAMPBALL24" kicker = "Elections" modal-exclude = false og-title = "See which races will be on your ballot this November" pinned = false
+image-description = "A ballot drop box is shown on primary Election Day 2024 at Northampton County Courthouse in Easton, Pennsylvania." internal-id = "SPLSAMPBALL24" kicker = "Elections" linktitle = "Use your address to see who will be on your Pa. ballot" modal-exclude = false og-title = "See which races will be on your ballot this November" pinned = false